rossetti/RossettiArenaBook/docs/02-Chapter2.md

 want to use a resource animation and show each separately, then you need to define a different resource to represent each unit of the overall resource, put them in a set and seize/delay/release from the set.
 Then, you can animate each of the individual resources in the standard manner.
-Please see the Arena file, *ResourceAnimations.doe* that accompanies this chapter's files for an example.
+Please see the Arena file, *ResourceAnimations.doe* that accompanies this chapter's files for an example.</div>\EndKnitrBlock{rmdnote}
-\EndKnitrBlock{rmdnote}

 Animation is an important part of the simulation process.
 It is extremely useful for showing to decision makers and experts to explain